msgalenwhite/wedding-site/README.md

 - GOAL: pull data from Database, not files

+# TO-DO:
+if their attending is false, can't add a plus one allow plus one - decides if plus one block appears using plus one -
+  - also, only generate the plus one table IF they want one if true, ask name

+- on rsvp form - can add name only if plusOne is yes OPTIONALS - when they enter name, a plus one is created, which has an id

 # Info-Pages:
 WhereTo links to multiple pages that are simple informational components.
 Some good ideas would be: